H4M1D1/Scrolling-Message-LED-8x8-Display/README.md

 A scrolling message programmed in VHDL using FPGA boards on an 8x8 LED Matrix Display board.

-Used Intel Quartus Prime for a VHDL/FPGA programming environment.
+Used Intel Quartus Prime as VHDL/FPGA programming environment.